 How do you decide which agent to go with?

+Choosing the right agent can be a daunting process, as your home is your most valuable asset, so shop around and speak to a variety of agents.
+Never choose an agent based on how much they value your home, as some agents will quote you a slightly higher value than they believe simply to get your business.
 It's critical to have a connection with your chosen agent, as you will spend a lot of time with them, and you want to make sure they love and respect your property as much as you do.
 Trust your gut, don’t rush, and ensure you like the agent you will be working with.
 By working with us, we can offer support from your first home valuation all the way to exchanging contracts and discovering your next dream home.

 Moving house doesn’t have to break the bank.
 In fact, by planning ahead and taking tactical steps, you can get started on your next chapter with a clean slate and a well-organised home.
+Here are some essential tips to help you save money and streamline your move.

 Book promptly